AmirMohammadKomijani/Real-Estate-QA_RAG/README.md

 # Real Estate QA System using Retrieval-Augmented Generation (RAG) with LLaMA-3

 ## Project Overview
 This project showcases a sophisticated Question Answering (QA) system tailored for the real estate domain.
 Utilizing Retrieval-Augmented Generation (RAG) techniques, the system combines document retrieval with natural language generation to provide accurate and context-rich answers.
-The integration of **NousResearch LLaMA-3** for language generation ensures that responses are not only relevant but also well-articulated, making this QA system an ideal tool for real estate inquiries.
+The integration of **gemma2-9b-it'** for language generation ensures that responses are not only relevant but also well-articulated, making this QA system an ideal tool for real estate inquiries.

 ### Key Objectives
 - Implement a domain-specific RAG pipeline to deliver precise, relevant answers in the real estate context.